gobuffalo/plush/README.md

 []interface{}{ 1, 2, "three", "four", h }
 ```

-Arrays in plush can be appended using the followg format:
+Arrays in plush can be appended using the following format:

 ```erb
 <% let a = [1, 2, "three", "four", h] %> <% a = a + "hello world"%>